 I bet you wouldn’t chew on lemon or ginger on their own, not to mention the kids, right?!
 But if you add them to a smoothie, they will add a nice flavour and all cancer fighting, immune boosting and anti inflammatory benefits.

-I always buy a big bag of organic lemons for making lemon water in the mornings.
+I always buy a big bag of organic lemons for making lemon water in the mornings (how to make lemon water).
 And of course organic ginger – if you ever pay attention to where your ginger comes, let me know what you find.
 I bet you it’s China, just like with garlic.
 Ginger and garlic raised on human waste?!
 No, thank you!

 3. Add seeds